Football Players

 Football Players (French: Les Joueurs de football) is a 1912–13 painting by the French artist Albert Gleizes.
 The work was exhibited at the Salon des Indépendants, Paris, March–May 1913 (no. 1293).
-September through December 1913 the painting was exhibited at Erster Deutscher Herbstsalon, Berlin (no. 147).
-The work was featured at Galeries Dalmau in Barcelona, 29 November – 12 December 1916 (no. 31), Gleizes' first one-person show.
-The work was again exhibited at Galeries Dalmau 16 October – 6 November 1926 (no. 7).
+From September through December 1913 the painting was exhibited at Erster Deutscher Herbstsalon, Berlin (no. 147).
+The work was featured at Galeries Dalmau in Barcelona, 29 November–12 December 1916 (no. 31), Gleizes' first one-person show.
+The work was again exhibited at Galeries Dalmau 16 October–6 November 1926 (no. 7).

 Stylistically Gleizes' Football Players exemplifies the principle of mobile perspective laid out in Du "Cubisme", written by himself and French painter Jean Metzinger.
 Guillaume Apollinaire wrote about Les Joueurs de football in an article titled "Le Salon des indépendants", published in L'Intransigeant, 18 March 1913, and again in "A travers le Salon des indépendants", published in Montjoie!, Numéro Spécial, 18 March 1913.